Updated February 10, 2021

 - If your AOJ Form is approved, we’ll ask you to complete online risk management procedures before leaving Canada, or within one week of reaching your destination.

-Working for a Canadian employer (in-person or remote)
+Working for Canadian employers (in-person or remote)

 If you’re an international visa student who is interested in working for a Canadian employer, either from Canada or from your home country/location, there are some legal requirements to consider before you start your search.